Hey, great to be with you live from Ice Station EIB in far northern New Hampshire.

 Even the White House isn't a safe space.

-Mark Stein in for Rush on the EIB network.
+Mark Stein, in for Rush on the EIB network.

-In case you haven't heard, I just heard at the end of the last segment, the White House is being, the White House briefing room is being evacuated because of a suspicious package.
+The White House is being the White House briefing room is being evacuated because of a suspicious package.

 And I remarked somewhat mordantly, it's the rebels seizing the presidential palace and Baghdad Bob hustling himself out of there.

-Because coming on the same day as the Senate is being evacuated, as its whole, holding a uh meeting on the failures of TSA security.
+Because coming on the same day as the Senate is being evacuated, as it's holding a meeting on the failures of TSA security, this is where the big security state gets you.

 This is the other side of the big security state.

-Uh we have the NSA that is monitoring everything.
+We have the NSA that is monitoring everything.

-They've got everything uh it's uh they've universalized the problem, the security problem.
+They've universalized the problem, the security problem.

 And they're tracking everything.

-And when you track everything you can't track anybody.
+And when you track everything, you can't track anybody.

-You say uh well who are we looking for well we're looking for this we found this uh dead body and we're looking for a guy who's between five foot eight and five four foot eleven and he has brownish reddish hair, and he is a faint scar uh just on his left cheek and a slight limb, and you say, okay, well, that narrows it down a bit, we'll try and find that guy.
+We found this dead body, and we're looking for a guy who's between 5'8 and 5'11, and he has brownish, reddish hair, and he has a faint scar just on his left cheek and a slight limp.

-Here we don't narrow it down because that would be profiling and that will be insensitive.
+Here, we don't narrow it down because that would be profiling, and that will be insensitive.

 So we monitor everybody.